seedboxer/Adguard-Docker-Stack-with-Unbound-Redis-DNS-Proxy-PowerDNS.-/README.md

 ## 🚀 Features & Benefits

 - **AdGuard**: Blocks ads, trackers, and malware at the DNS level, improving privacy and security.
 - **Docker Compose Stack**: Enables quick and effortless deployment and recovery.
+Always upto date containers.
 - **Unbound with Redis**: Offloads DNS caching to RAM for ultra-fast lookups.
 - **PowerDNS & DNSCrypt-Proxy**: Provides encryption, redundancy, and failover to ensure uninterrupted DNS resolution.
 - **Easy Setup**: Simply point your router’s DNS to the AdGuard instance—no extra configuration needed.